pkalivas/radiate/docs/source/diversity/species.md

 ## Fitness sharing and offspring allocation

-This is the reason speciation is worth its cost.
 Rather than letting the globally-fittest individuals dominate reproduction, the engine shares fitness *within* a species and hands out offspring *between* species in proportion to how each species is doing on average.

 **Fitness sharing.** A species' raw fitness is divided across its members, so being in a crowded species dilutes each member's contribution.
 Concretely, the species' **adjusted score** is the average of its members' scores, then normalized across all species so the adjusted scores form a distribution: